ObolNetwork/obol-frontend-challenge/README.md

 ## Steps:
 1. Clone this repository
 2. If you don't have node installed download it here: https://nodejs.org/en/
-3. Boostrap the project with [Create NextJs App](https://nextjs.org/docs/api-reference/create-next-app).
+3. Boostrap the project with [Create NextJs App](https://nextjs.org/docs/api-reference/create-next-app), use yarn.
-4. Run npm start, and it should load a basic rendered page in your default browser
+4. Run yarn start, and it should load a basic rendered page in your default browser
 5. Do periodically commits and use `feature/` branches for commits, please read git flow -> https://nvie.com/posts/a-successful-git-branching-model/
 6. Once you finish, made a PR to main branch on this repo.
 5. You're ready to code!

-### `nvm use`
+### `nvm use` (to use this myou need to add .nvmrc file)
 ### `yarn && yarn dev`

 ## Available Scripts